 The municipality is geared towards holding open and honest consultations with all stakeholders and would like to appreciate the role played by the traditional leaders in the entire process.
 We continue to enjoy their support all the times.
 We also appreciate the role played by our communities by providing the necessary input into the IDP and we take this opportunity to encourage more communities to be involved in the process of developing the IDP.
 The municipality has in the previous years embarked in various development projects that include the upgrading of roads and construction of storm water drainage that will contribute in the road infrastructure development.
-1158 job opportunities have been created targeting the unemployed youth and women through the CWP Programme whereas the EPWP has created 69 jobs.
+2013 job opportunities have been created targeting the unemployed youth and women through the CWP Programme whereas the EPWP has created 3093 jobs.
 The EPWP programme is categorized in to the following sub-programmes: IG (incentive grant) Infrastructure, Youth in waste jobs, EMLM waste management, and IG adopt sport.
 Public works has also created 230 job opportunities that will sustain the beneficiaries for a period of three years starting from 2019 until 2022.
+One other achievement was the capacitation of the 94 SMME's and co-operatives within the municipality.
+The municipality recognizes the challenges that came with the recent COVID -19 pandemic and wish to commit to all protocols as gazzetted.

 We acknowledge the work of the Municipal Manager, Senior administration, IDP unit team, in developing A strategic integrated development plan that is aligned to our budget, service delivery implementation and monitoring and evaluation processes.
-The review of the 2020-2021 IDP will assist the municipality in ensuring that the long term vision and outcome is achieved.
+The development of the 2021/22-2026 IDP will assist the municipality in ensuring that the long term vision and outcome is achieved.
 I would like to thank council for their political leadership and guidance guiding the review and drafting of the IDP.